Direct Access Barristers

 +

-A direct access barrister (also called a Public Access barrister) is a self-employed advocate registered with the Bar Standards Board to take instructions straight from members of the public and businesses — without a solicitor acting as an intermediary.
-The scheme was opened to the public in 2004 and extended in 2013 so that any qualifying barrister of at least three years' standing who has completed the BSB Public Access course can accept work directly.
+A direct access barrister, also called a Public Access barrister, is a self-employed advocate registered with the Bar Standards Board to take instructions straight from members of the public and from businesses, without a solicitor acting as an intermediary.
+The scheme was opened to the public in 2004 and extended in 2013, and is now used by any qualifying barrister of at least three years' standing who has completed the BSB Public Access course.

 How much does a direct access barrister cost in the UK?